Who knew silence could be so loud?

 Continue reading “The Actual Meaning of “Sorry, I’m Busy””

 We’re a society that affirms the prevalence and struggles associated with mental illness; yet we’re also a society that says, “Do whatever feels right; listen to your heart”.
-These two values contradict one another, and their contradiction exposes the insufficient philosophical foundations of postmodern secularism.
+These two values contradict one another, and their contradiction exposes deeper problems underlying a purely secular take on the world.

 The worst advice you can give a depressed, postpartum mom is, “Just listen to your heart; do what feels right”.
 In her case, that which feels right may be smothering her infant to suppress his unrelenting colic.